koushik80/foodOnline/README.md

 ---

 <h3 align="left">Instruction: :pager:</h3>
-<p align="left">This is the guide on how to setup, run and deploy ßLIZZARD back-end server.To install run...</p>
+<p align="left">This is the guide on how to setup, run and deploy foodOnline back-end server.To install run...</p>
 <ul>
 <li>pip install virtualenv</li>
 <li>python -m venv env</li>